 You can also position your baby tummy down across your lap lengthwise while providing head support.
-Remember to keep her head aligned with her body.
-If she falls asleep in that position, just transfer her to the bed (but place her down to sleep on her back).
+Remember to keep their head aligned with their body.
+If they fall asleep in that position, just transfer them to the bed (but place them down to sleep on their back).
 For more stimulation, slowly raise and lower your legs at the same time, then move them slowly from side to side.
 This motion will likely calm your little one.

 Once your baby starts participating in tummy time, be sure to provide supervision.
-In this world of distractions, your phone will ring or you’ll get called to another room, but stay with your baby because the AAP recommends that tummy time be supervised.
+In this world of distractions, your phone will ring or you'll get called to another room.
+Just remember to stay with your baby to avoid suffocation.

-Side lying is a great alternative to tummy time if your baby doesn’t tolerate being on her stomach.
-Place your baby on a blanket on her side; if needed, prop her back against a rolled-up towel for support.
-If her head needs support, place a small, folded washcloth under her head.
-Both of baby’s arms should be in front of her, and you should bring her legs forward at the hips and bend her knees to make her comfortable.
+Side lying is a great alternative to tummy time if your baby doesn't tolerate being on their stomach.
+Place your baby on a blanket on their side; if needed, prop their back against a rolled-up towel for support.
+If their head needs support, place a small, folded washcloth under their head.
+Both of baby's arms should be in front of them, and you should bring their legs forward at the hips and bend their knees to make them comfortable.

-Don’t forget to distract your baby with a fun toy or read her an entertaining book while she’s in this position.
-It is best to set up a regular time for tummy time and side lying, such as after naps, baths, or diaper changes.
-Just be sure to have a plan in place and take care to vary your baby’s position every 10 to 15 minutes during playtime
+Don't forget to distract your baby with a fun toy or read them an entertaining book while they're in this position.
+It is best to set up a regular time for tummy time and side lying, such as after naps, baths or diaper changes.
+Just be sure to have a plan in place and take care to vary your baby's position every 10 to 15 minutes during playtime.

 Strive to expose your baby to a variety of positions throughout the day, including time spent in your arms and on your lap.
 Remember, babies crave emotional interaction and connection with their parents.